 According to its critics, Monsanto is able to ignore the human and environmental damage caused by its products and maintain its devastating activities through a strategy of systemic concealment: by lobbying regulatory agencies and governments, by resorting to lying and corruption, by financing fraudulent scientific studies, by pressuring independent scientists, by manipulating the press and media, etc. The history of Monsanto would thereby constitute a text-book case of impunity, benefiting transnational corporations and their executives, whose activities contribute to climate and biosphere crises and threaten the safety of the planet.

-The Monsanto Tribunal, which will be held in The Hague from 14 to 16 October 2016, aims to assess these allegations made against Monsanto, and to evaluate the damages caused by this transnational company.
-The Tribunal will rely on the “Guiding Principles on Business and Human Rights” adopted at the UN in 2011.
-It will also assess potential criminal liability on the basis of the Rome Statute that created the International Criminal Court in The Hague in 2002.
-The Tribunal shall also assess the conduct of Monsanto as regards the crime of ecocide, which it has been proposed to include in international criminal law.
-It shall examine whether the Rome Statute establishing the International Criminal Court in force since 2002 should be reformed, in order to include the crime of ecocide and to allow for the prosecution of individual and legal entities suspected of having committed this crime.
+The Monsanto Tribunal, which was held in The Hague from 15 to 16 October 2016, aims to assess these allegations made against Monsanto, and to evaluate the damages caused by this transnational company.
+The Tribunal relied on the “Guiding Principles on Business and Human Rights” adopted at the UN in 2011.
+It also assessed potential criminal liability on the basis of the Rome Statute that created the International Criminal Court in The Hague in 2002.
+The Tribunal also assessed the conduct of Monsanto as regards the crime of ecocide, which it has been proposed to include in international criminal law.
+It examined whether the Rome Statute establishing the International Criminal Court in force since 2002 should be reformed, in order to include the crime of ecocide and to allow for the prosecution of individual and legal entities suspected of having committed this crime.

-Aware of these planetary stakes, the initiators of the Monsanto Tribunal are appealing to civil society and to all citizens of the world to participate in financing this unique operation through a big international crowd-funding campaign.
+Aware of these planetary stakes, the initiators of the Monsanto Tribunal have appealed to civil society and to all citizens of the world to participate in financing this unique operation through a big international crowdfunding campaign.

 Defending the safety of the planet, and the conditions of life itself, concerns us all.
 Only collective action can stop this machine of destruction!